My 4-ingredient baked onion dip recipe, with flavorful bites of sweet Vidalia onion, takes cheesy to a whole new level.

 Spray a baking dish with cooking spray.

-You can serve this with corn chips (I use the scoops kind) or crackers or what the heck, just use a spoon.
+You can serve this with corn chips (I use the scoops kind) or crackers.

 Store leftover dip in an airtight container in the fridge for up to 5 days.
 Reheat quickly in the microwave, oven, or air fryer to get that crispy top again.

 - I use 1.5 cups of mild cheddar cheese and 1.5 cups of mozzarella cheese, but you can use all cheddar if you like.
-You might also like to use a combo that includes Swiss cheese or parmesan cheese.
+You might also like to use a combo that includes Swiss cheese, sharp cheddar cheese, pepper jack cheese, or parmesan cheese.

 - Add a cup of spinach and/or artichoke to make a mix between onion dip and spinach and artichoke dip.

-- For a little heat, add a 1/4 teaspoon of cayenne pepper or 1/2 teaspoon of hot pepper sauce.
+- For a little heat, add 1/4 teaspoon of cayenne pepper, 1/2 teaspoon of hot pepper sauce, or a couple of dashes of hot sauce.

 - For something different, serve your baked onion dip in a toasted bread bowl.